Hoedspruit Endangered Species Centre, Limpopo

 From the earliest days in 1990, this sanctuary has been open to the public.
 The money raised from visitors helps fund the sanctuary, which in turn creates greater awareness of the plight of endangered animals.

 Your tour starts with a detailed presentation to tell you about the centre.
 Then an experienced field guide will take you by vehicle to meet cheetahs, wild dogs, sable antelope and tsessebe.
 You’ll learn the difference between African wild cats and small-spotted cats, observe graceful blue cranes and comical ground hornbills, and see other animals injured or orphaned or labelled as problem animals.
-There might be buffalo, lion, a rhino or 2, and delicate nyala antelope.
+There might be buffalo, lion, a rhino or two, and handsome nyala antelope.

 And you’ll never forget – if you’re there at the right time – the incredible sights and rare birds you’ll see at the vulture restaurant.